-The Retrofit Plan is in a draft state.
+The Retrofit Plan is in a draft state to be finalized by April 1, 2021.
 The program will describe how to achieve a goal of 1% DCIA disconnection annually over the next 5 years.

 7 MONITORING RESULTS

 MS4s that discharge to impaired streams shall be monitored.
 Screening of outfalls that discharge to impaired waters shall begin in 2019.
 The Town plans to sample 8 outfalls in 2019.
 The outfalls were not monitored during this reporting period.